Skip to main content

 webhook_signature_valid_for: 300

-300The time period within the webhook requests are considered valid.
+300The time period (in seconds) within which webhook requests are considered valid.
 More about the webhook endpoint.

 my_sdk: